Anang Iskandar

-Commissioner General Dr. Anang Iskandar, S.H., M.H. (born 18 May 1958 in Mojokerto, East Java) was a senior ranking officer of the Indonesian National Police (POLRI).
+Commissioner General Dr. Anang Iskandar, S.H., M.H. (born 18 May 1958 in Mojokerto, East Java) is a former senior ranking officer of the Indonesian National Police (POLRI).
 Prior to his retirement, Iskandar was the head of the POLRI's Criminal Investigation Department (Bareskrim).

 Iskkandar was previously Director of the National Anti-Narcotics Agency (BNN), replacing Commissioner General Gories Mere, who retired in December 2012.

 Life

 Iskandar was born in Mojokerto, East Java, on 18 May 1958, to Suyitno Kamari Jaya, a Barber, and Raunah, a homemaker.
 Iskandar is Javanese.

 Iskandar wrote that his father taught him barbering since he was in grade school, which developed into both a hobby and part-time job.
 Iskandar attended Taruna Nusa Harapan (TNH) high school in Mojokerto, where he also worked part-time as a barber near the campus and serviced customers who were mostly students of the school.

 Iskandar also wrote of his early fondness for photography and painting which he learned through extra-curricular programs at school and which he still cites as his hobbies.

 Following high school graduation, Iskandar applied to college with the intent of majoring in agriculture and eventually becoming a county official.
 He also applied to the Indonesian Armed Forces Academy (AKABRI).
 AKABRI offered Iskandar admission (ranking him 43 out of 203 applicants offered admission), which he accepted.